gaterichard/TicTacToe/README.md

 ###Overview

-The main flow of the game, of each player taking a turn is encapulsated within the **GameEngine**.
+The main flow of the game, of each player taking a turn is encapsulated within the **GameEngine**.
 The game engine makes use of the *chain of responsibility pattern*.
 This allows us to segregate the workflow of the application and individually test components. http://www.dofactory.com/net/chain-of-responsibility-design-pattern

 **IMoveStrategy** interface allows the implementation of *various movement implementations*.
 It makes use of the strategy pattern to encapsulate the moving logic. http://www.dofactory.com/net/strategy-design-pattern Other strategies and AI could be built here.
 The spec indicates a player should make a random move.
-This is encapulated in the **RandonMoveStrategy**
+This is encapsulated in the **RandonMoveStrategy**

 The **Board** class represents the board, current played turns and holds logic for calculating the boards state - *inplay, win or draw*.
 Internally the board holds an array of characters to represent the turns played.